ancastillar/Disaster_Response_Project_/README.md

 Install the packages with

 * pip install -r requirements.txt
+* Please uncompress the file with glove embedding to running the models
 ## Acknowledgements
 Thanks to Davivienda to support me through this course